-The governors welcome all applications to join the school, whatever a child's socio- economic background, race, gender or disability.
-The governing body ensures that no child is discriminated against whilst in our school on account of their race, sex or disability.
-The role o f the e executive head teacher and heads of school It is the head teacher's role to implement the school's equality objectives and s/he is supported by the governing body in doing so.
-It is the head teacher's role to ensure that all staff are aware of the equality objectives, and that teachers apply these guidelines fairly in all situations.
-The head teacher ensures that all appointments panels give due regard to these objectives, so that no-one is discriminated against when it comes to employment or training opportunities.
-The head teacher promotes the principle of equal opportunity when developing the curriculum, and promotes respect for other people and equal opportunities to participate in all aspects of school life.
-The head teacher treats all incidents of unfair treatment and any incidents of bullying or discrimination, including racist incidents, with due seriousness.
-The role o f all staff: teaching and non-teaching All staff will ensure that all pupils are treated fairly, equally and with respect, and will maintain awareness of the schools' equality targets.
-All staff will strive to provide material that gives positive images based on race, gender and disability, and challenges stereotypical images.
-All staff will challenge any incidents of prejudice, racism or homophobia, and record any serious incidents, drawing them to the attention of the head teacher.
-Teachers support the work of support staff and encourage them to intervene in a positive way against any discriminatory incidents.
-Pupils M: a : t a All pupils will refrain from engaging in discriminatory behaviour or any other behaviour that contravenes this policy.
-Visitors To be aware of and comply with the school's equality policy.
-To refrain from engaging in discriminatory behaviour on school premises.
+- □ The governors welcome all applications to join the school, whatever a child's socioeconomic background, race, gender or disability. - □ The governing body ensures that no child is discriminated against whilst in our school on account of their race, sex or disability.

+The role of the executive head teacher and heads of school

+- □ It is the head teacher's role to implement the school's equality objectives and s/he is supported by the governing body in doing so. - □ It is the head teacher's role to ensure that all staff are aware of the equality objectives, and that teachers apply these guidelines fairly in all situations. - The head teacher ensures that all appointments panels give due regard to these objectives, so that no-one is discriminated against when it comes to employment or training opportunities. - □ The head teacher promotes the principle of equal opportunity when developing the curriculum, and promotes respect for other people and equal opportunities to participate in all aspects of school life. - □ The head teacher treats all incidents of unfair treatment and any incidents of bullying or discrimination, including racist incidents, with due seriousness.

+The role of all staff: teaching and non-teaching

+- All staff will ensure that all pupils are treated fairly, equally and with respect, and will maintain awareness of the schools' equality targets. - All staff will strive to provide material that gives positive images based on race, gender and disability, and challenges stereotypical images. - All staff will challenge any incidents of prejudice, racism or homophobia, and record any serious incidents, drawing them to the attention of the head teacher. - Teachers support the work of support staff and encourage them to intervene in a positive way against any discriminatory incidents.